maximehkz/Visitor-Management-System/readme.md

 #To use  project on phone web browser

-1) Open your terminal.
+1) Open your terminal

-2) Write ipconfig.
+2) Write ipconfig

 3) Use IPV4/V6 address (Usually the one starting with 192.68. ...)

-4) Make sure your device phone and laptop connect to the same wifi.
+4) Make sure your device phone and laptop connect to the same wifi

-5) Take URL write it on the mobile browser.
+5) Take URL write it on the mobile browser

 6) Add the directories of the file to start.
 Example: https://192.168.43/vms/login.php